SOTETO/heureka/readme.md

 4. Add an nginx upstream for your local new MS in `.docker-conf/mode_dev/nginx/pool2.upstream` (see new or arise and drops as an example).
 5. Add new locations to the nginx `.docker-conf/mode_dev/nginx/location.pool` file (using the new upstreams).

+#### Hints for the deployment
+If no SMTP-Server has been configured to send emails, the confirmation email of the MS-DROPS backend is logged.
+Thus, search in the logs for the confirmation email (see the end of this readme).

 #### List of commands
 The `dev drops` environment provides the following commands:
 - `up` - Start the `docker-compose up` considering the `.docker-conf/mode_dev/.env` file